 The repatriation of Farik and Nazir, along with the transfer of the Yemeni detainees, reflects ongoing diplomatic negotiations as the U.S. seeks safe resettlement options for former detainees.
 Following these recent transfers, only 15 prisoners remain at Guantanamo, including high-profile detainee Khalid Sheikh Mohammed [9d6e9463].

 The U.S. has spent over $500 million annually on Guantanamo, with each inmate costing about $15 million per year.
-The Biden administration aims to close the facility, but faces challenges, particularly with potential changes in leadership after the 2024 elections [9d6e9463].
-This evolving situation raises questions about the reintegration of individuals with such backgrounds into their respective societies and the implications for national security in both Malaysia and Yemen [be21dba8][9d6e9463].
+The Biden administration aims to close the facility but faces challenges, particularly with potential changes in leadership after the 2024 elections [9d6e9463].
+The evolving situation raises questions about the reintegration of individuals with such backgrounds into their respective societies and the implications for national security in both Malaysia and Yemen [be21dba8][9d6e9463].
+Furthermore, the financial implications of the new migrant detention plan could reach billions annually, adding another layer of complexity to the ongoing discussions surrounding Guantanamo Bay [67a5c014].